LINWEN607/congregate/README.md

-    migrate-variables-in-stage              Migrate CI variables for staged projects. mirror-staged-projects                  Set up project mirroring for staged projects. remove-all-mirrors                      Remove all project mirrors for staged projects. find-all-non-private-groups             Return list of all groups on destination that are either internal or public. make-all-internal-groups-private        Make all internal migrated groups private. check-projects-visibility               Return list of all migrated projects' visibility. set-default-branch                      Set default branch to master for all projects on destination. enable-mirroring                        Start pull mirror process for all projects on destination. count-unarchived-projects               Return total number and list of all unarchived projects on source.
+    migrate-variables-in-stage              Migrate CI variables for staged projects. mirror-staged-projects                  Set up project mirroring for staged projects. remove-all-mirrors                      Remove all project mirrors for staged projects. update-projects-visibility               Return list of all migrated projects' visibility. set-default-branch                      Set default branch to master for all projects on destination. enable-mirroring                        Start pull mirror process for all projects on destination. count-unarchived-projects               Return total number and list of all unarchived projects on source.